 Enable half of your addons and log in.
 If the problem doesn’t happen, log out, disable the enabled addons, and enable the other half of your addons.
 Once you find the half with the problem, disable half of those.
 Repeat this process until you’re left with a single addon that seems to trigger the problem when enabled alongside the addon you’re troubleshooting.

-However, if the problem reappears after you reconfigure the addon, or if your configuration was very complex, you can send your settings file(s) the addon’s author, along with a description of any settings you think are causing the problem, and they can try to figure out what the specific problem is, and whether they can do anything to fix it.
+However, if the problem reappears after you reconfigure the addon, or if your configuration was very complex and you'd prefer not to have to set it up all over again, you can send your settings file(s) the addon’s author, along with a description of any settings you think are causing the problem, and they can try to figure out what the specific problem is, and whether they can do anything to fix it.

-Once you’ve gone through the above steps, you should report the problem to the addon’s author so he or she can fix it.
-Be sure to include all the information you can.
+Once you’ve gone through the above steps, you should report the problem to the addon’s author so they can fix it.
+Be sure to include as much information as you can — always err on the side of giving too much detail, rather than not enough.
 Feel free to copy the list below and use it as a template for your report!

 - What version of the addon are you using?

-- What locale (language) do you play WoW in?
+- What language and region do you play WoW in?

 - What is the problem?

-What steps will make the problem happen again?
+What steps can you follow to make the problem happen again?

 Be specific!
-The less time the addon’s author has to spend finding the bug, the faster they can start fixing it!
+The less time the addon’s author has to spend finding the bug, the sooner they can start fixing the bug!

-- What is the exact text of the error message that accompanies the problem, if any?
-(Step 5)
+- What is the exact text of the related error message, if any?
+(Step 4)

 - Does the problem happen when all other addons are disabled?

-If the problem is graphical (eg. something on the screen looks wrong), attaching a screenshot is helpful.
-If the addon’s ticket tracking system doesn’t support attachments, you can upload the file or screenshot to an image-hosting service like imgur or minus, and include a link to it in the ticket.
+If the problem is graphical (ie. something on the screen looks wrong), attaching a screenshot is helpful.
+If the addon’s ticket tracking system doesn’t support attachments, you can upload the file or screenshot to an image-hosting service like imgur, and include a link to it in the ticket.